kolourr/kolourr/README.md

 ### Hi there 👋

-I'm Bruce aka Kolourr, an industrial engineer and artist turned full-stack engineer.
+I'm Bruce aka Kolourr, an industrial engineer and artist turned full-stack engineer specializing in JavaScript, React, Node.js, SQL and MongoDB.
 I love learning, reading and building things that have a positive impact on the world.
 In my free time, I make Indie-Pop music.

-- 📫 How to reach me **kolourr@kolourr.com**
+- 📫 How to reach me **bruce.rebello@gmail.com**

  ### 🔨 Projects